Slovenia's Spirited Rebirth to the 2010 World Cup

 So Close and Yet Heartbroken

-Slovenia had its first ever World Cup victory; now it looked to become the first nation to qualify for the Round of 16 as it faced the United States at Johannesburg's Ellis Park.
+Slovenia achieved its first-ever World Cup victory and looked to become the first nation to qualify for the Round of 16 as it faced the United States at Johannesburg's Ellis Park.
 Slovenia started impressively at Birsa launched a deep ball that went past goalkeeper Tim Howard.
 Slovenia doubled its lead off a counterattack as Novakovic found Ljubijankic.

 - BBC Sport - Football - World Cup 2010 team guide: Slovenia